abhranja-sudo/zendesk-ticket-viewer/README.md

 The response to the user depends on the context user is currently in.
 In other words, the same user input should behave differently depending on the context user is in.
 Like pressing **n** (taking input for displaying next set of tickets) should be acceptable only if user is in the GetAllTicket screen.
 For rest of the context, It should be treated as invalid input.
-Thus, I chose to implement ***State Design Pattern*** to achieve varying state.
+Thus, ***State Design Pattern*** seemed fit to achieve varying state.
 It enabled me alter the behavior when its state changes.